jacobcode01/Pickify/README.md

 <hr>

 ## Impact
+- Served 100+ users through a deployed web app, turning a notebook model into a live recommendation system.
 - Delivered movie recommendations in under 3 seconds, ensuring a fast and smooth user experience.
-- Reduced the time users spend browsing by suggesting the top 5 most similar movies for any selected title.
+- Reduced browsing time by instantly suggesting the top 5 most similar movies for any selected title.
-- Deployed the system as a Streamlit web app, used by 100+ users to discover personalized movie suggestions.
-- Demonstrated how a notebook model can move from experimentation to a live recommendation system.

 <hr>